Jarzka/stylefy/README.md

 stylefy supports style caching with HTML5 local storage.
 The converted CSS code is added into local storage and loaded from there when the page is reloaded.

-Cacing with local storage is turned off by default.
+Caching with local storage is turned off by default.
 You can turn it on in the initialisation function:

 ```clojure
   (stylefy/init {:use-caching? true})